 It’s important that we think about this as we practice, because a very large part of our mind, a very large factor in our habits, comes from the customs we grew up with.
 And we live in a society where the customs are based on defilement.
 So much of the mass media, so many of the books and magazines, TV shows, movies, are aimed at increasing our defilements.
-And so much of our conversation with other people falls in line with those influences.
-Our interactions with other people are colored by these views, by these values.
+So a lot of our conversation with other people falls in line with those influences.
+Our interactions with other people are colored by those views, by those values.

-So there comes a point, when you’re practicing the Dhamma, that you realize that your values have become different.
+There comes a point, when you’re practicing the Dhamma, that you realize that your values have become different.
 You’ve stepped out of society.
 You’ve stepped out of the dominant culture.
-And there’s the question of how to still live in that culture, how to negotiate the relationship.
-And the basic motto is, as they say on those Christian decals, Not of This World.
+Then there’s the question of how to still live in that culture, how to negotiate the relationship.
+Your basic motto is, as they say on those Christian decals, Not of This World.
 You live in the world but you’re not of the world.
 In other words, your values for yourself, your attitudes about what you’re going to do and what you are going to say, have to stay in line with the customs of the noble ones.
-And you have to protect that part of your mind, protect that part of your practice.
+You have to protect that part of your mind, protect that part of your practice.
 Don’t allow anybody to make inroads on it.

 There are basically four values.
 The first three have to do with contentment: contentment with whatever food comes your way, contentment with whatever clothing comes your way, contentment with whatever shelter comes your way, learning to have a sense of enough that you don’t need all that much in order to be happy.
 The fourth principle has to do with discontent: that you take delight in developing, you take delight in abandoning.
 Here of course it means developing skillful qualities of mind and abandoning unskillful ones; developing skillful words and deeds, and abandoning unskillful ones; being discontent in the sense of seeing that there’s always room for improvement, or at the very least, making sure that you don’t lose whatever qualities you already have.